jincongho/java-backend-test/README.md

   "oilPatchesCleaned" : 1
 }
 ```
-Where `finalPosition` are the final coordinates of the cleaner and `oilPatchesCleaned` is the number of cleaned patches.
+Where `finalPosition` is the final coordinates of the cleaner and `oilPatchesCleaned` is the number of cleaned patches.

 ## Deliverable

 The service:

 * is a web service
-* must run on Mac OS X or Linux (x86-64)
+* must run on MacOS
 * must be written using Java 8 or later using Spring Boot
 * can make use of any existing open source libraries that don't directly address the problem statement (use your best judgement).